aarontonner/water-damage-sc/src/content/location/map-body-water-damage-restoration-ladson-sc-fast-and-reliable-solutions-n-njust-outside-of-charleston-ladson-is-a-growing-community-that-deals-with-water-damage-issues-more-often-during-the-rainy-season-here’s-your-resource-for-water-damage.md

 ## Water Damage Risks in Ladson Homes

 In Ladson older homes may have outdated plumbing that’s a big risk.
 The Robinson’s found this out when they had a slow leak that went unnoticed for weeks and caused extensive damage.
 Our experts helped them identify the problem and implement a fix.
-Regular inspections can help you catch issues before they become big problems.
+Regular inspections can help you catch issues before they become big problems, while also finding opportunities for [preventative measures against South Carolina's weather](/blog/the-impact-of-south-carolina's-climate-on-water-damage-risks-and-prevention-strategies/) impacts on basement and home flooding.

 ## Mold Remediation and Prevention After Water Damage in Ladson

 Mold can grow fast in Ladson’s humidity.
 After a flood the Taylor’s called us for mold remediation.
 We not only removed the mold but educated them on how to maintain low humidity and proper ventilation to prevent future growth.

 ## What to Do When You Have Water Damage in Ladson, SC